NeilaCH/Linux-Server-Configuration/ReadMe.md

 ```sh
 $ sudo dpkg-reconfigure tzdata
 ```
-- Choose "None of these," then choose UTC in the list and press enter.
+- Choose "None of these", then choose `UTC`in the list and press enter.
 #### Step4: Create a New User: Garder
 - While loging in as root run the following command to create a new user namde `grader`.
 I have entered password `grader` for the user grader:
 ```sh